flammie/flammie.github.io/duolingo.markdown

 1. Use desktop version
     1. Use keyboard, not word bank
-    1. Read the hints / grammar
+    1. ~~Read the hints / grammar~~ Duolingo has removed most of the grammar notes and hints in 2023
 1. Set goals and stick to them (50 xp per day, 14+ streak) if you need to rest use amulets instead of toxic mobile gaming style *checkin to do 1 xp to keep streak* bs that's no good for your learning
 1. Don't cheat by turning off microphone and listening exercises, you need to learn to read, understand what is spoken to you, and to pronounce, in order to learn a language.
-1. If something is strange, read the comments and report, there's a lot of bad English and wrong hints and stuff in duolingo
+1. If something is strange, ~~read the comments~~ and report, there's a lot of bad English and wrong hints and stuff in duolingo.
+In 2023 duolingo has also removed discussions so there's no way to understand broken solutions anymore.

 Some of this may change everytime duolingo changes stuff.